<img alt="" src="https://secure.mean8sigh.com/214587.png" style="display:none;">

 2. Different Revenue Report Versions from Sales and Finance Departments

 When using multiple software systems, financial reporting can be an acute monthly pain point.
-Extracting the data, then standardizing the calculations and formulas into one accounting template from various applications, transactions and sub-ledgers, is not the best way to do it.
-Produce information in multiples ways to ensure no one sees information they should not access also is an issue.
+Extracting the data, then standardizing the calculations and formulas into one accounting template from various applications, transactions, and sub-ledgers, is not the best way to do it.
+Producing information in multiple ways to ensure no one sees the information they should not access also is an issue.

 With ERP, financial reporting is an automated routine that reduces dependency on patching together data.
 It also better controls what should be seen and what should be excluded since everything is in the same system and robust access management controls for such access restrictions.